vwellmo57/CircuitPython/README.md

 ### LEDFade:
 #### Objective
-Make a LED fades in and out.
+Make a LED fade from full brightness (255) to

 #### Lessons
-In this assignment we learned how to use our new metro board and how to use CircuitPython on Mu.
+In this assignment we learned how to use the new metro express board as well as CircuitPython using Mu.
 #### Important Code
 `LED.py`
 ``` python